chengzhag/DeepPanoContext/README.md

 ## Training and Testing

+Hint: The <XXX_id> in the commands bellow needs to be replaced with the XXX_id trained in the previous steps.

 Hint: In the steps bellow, when training or testing with main.py, you can override yaml configurations with command line parameter:
 ```shell
 CUDA_VISIBLE_DEVICES=0 python main.py configs/layout_estimation_igibson.yaml --train.epochs 100